 The Media Management, Economics & Entrepreneurship (MMEE) division of AEJMC is seeking nominations for the division’s Professional Freedom and Responsibility Award (PF&R).

 The PF&R award recognizes excellence in the promotion of free expression; ethics; media criticism and accountability; racial, gender, and cultural inclusiveness; and public service, as it pertains to media management, economics, and entrepreneurship.
 The award is open to any person or institution–professional or academic–that makes significant contributions to public advocacy or has by their actions encouraged management practices that promote excellence in any of these five areas.
 The award recognizes actions by working management professionals, research, teaching or service activities, or any other relevant work.

-Nominations, along with any available supporting material, must be received (via mail or email), by the Division’s Immediate Past Head, Amy Jo Coffey, by the deadline of May 1, 2017.
+Please pass along nominations, along with any available supporting material, to the Division’s Immediate Past Head, Geoffrey Graybeal, by the deadline of March 18, 2019.
 In addition to materials supplied by nominators, nominees might also be contacted and asked to submit supporting any material as quickly as possible after that date.
 Supporting materials may include, but are not limited to documents and texts pertaining to research, media advocacy or expert testimony, media coverage, and peer acknowledgment.
-The winner of the award will be notified well before this year’s AEJMC annual conference in Chicago, and the award will be presented at MMEE Division’s Members’ Meeting during the conference.
+The winner of the award will be notified well before this year’s AEJMC annual conference in Toronto, and the award will be presented at MMEE Division’s Members’ Meeting during the conference.

 Please send nominations by e-mail to firstname.lastname@example.org